Executions during the Irish Civil War: Other social pressures

-The first executions and reprisals
+The first executions and reprisal executions

 The first four executions occurred a month after most Republicans had rejected the amnesty that expired in mid-October 1922.
-On 17 November, four Anti-Treaty IRA fighters were shot in Dublin.
-They were followed by three more on 19 November.
+On 17 November, four Anti-Treaty IRA volunteers were shot in Dublin.
+These were followed by three more on 19 November.

-The next to be executed was Erskine Childers, who had been secretary to the Anglo-Irish Treaty negotiations.
+The next to be executed was Erskine Childers, who had been secretary to the Anglo-Irish Treaty plenipotentiaries.
 Childers was a well-known Republican - it was on his boat, the Asgard, that the guns had been brought in during the Howth gun-running - he was a renowned columnist, novelist, and a member of the Anglo-Irish, Protestant landowning family of Glendalough House, Annamoe, County Wicklow.
-He had been captured on 10 November in possession of a Spanish-made .32-calibre pocket pistol which Collins had given to him. - or as Charles Gavan Duffy described the circumstances to the Dáil four days after Childers was shot, "The military authorities apparently ascertained that Erskine Childers was living at the home of his childhood in Wicklow; they surrounded the house in the early morning; they found him there and arrested him, as I understand, getting out of bed with a revolver."
+He had been captured on 10 November in possession of a Spanish-made .32-calibre pocket pistol which Collins had given to him, or as Charles Gavan Duffy described the circumstances to the Dáil four days after Childers was shot, "The military authorities apparently ascertained that Erskine Childers was living at the home of his childhood in Wicklow; they surrounded the house in the early morning; they found him there and arrested him, as I understand, getting out of bed with a revolver."
 Childers and eight others appealed to the civilian judiciary.
 Judge O'Connor, the Master of the Rolls in Ireland, considered whether a state of war existed.
 He considered the existence of a Provisional Government in Ireland and its authority to act as proposed and execute the nine.